Futures on Nexo: A Beginner’s Guide

 Stop Loss (SL): Stop loss is designed to limit your potential losses.
 You set a price at which your position for the selected futures contract will be automatically closed to prevent further losses.
 This tool is especially important in volatile market conditions.

 How to Set a Take Profit or Stop Loss Order?
+Once you have an open position:

 1. Tap on “Set TP/SL”.